 - Cooking oil for frying

 - In a small bowl, combine vinegar, salt, pepper and chopped garlic.
 Stir well to combine.

-- Place the thawed bangus (skin side up) in a long 9×13 glass pyrex pan (non-reactive) and pour the vinegar mixture over it, making sure to coat the fish well.
+- Cut the fish in quarters (or leave it whole).
+Place the thawed bangus (skin side up) in a long 9×13 glass pyrex pan (non-reactive) and pour the vinegar mixture over it, making sure to coat the fish well.
 Marinate in the fridge for at least 2 hours or overnight.

 - Serve with atchara (pickled green papaya) or any dipping sauce of your choice.
 Best served with any vegetable dish like Pinakbet.